Headquarters

 THE AMERICAN DREAM

-There’s a racial double standard to what is acceptable when it comes to expressing success and style through jewelry.
-Why are pop culture icons like Elizabeth Taylor celebrated for their glamor, while musicians like Slick Rick are labeled as ostentatious?
+There seems to be a racial double standard when it comes to what society deems ‘acceptable’ ways to celebrate success.
+Why are pop culture icons like Elizabeth Taylor are celebrated for their expression of jewelry and Slick Rick labeled as ostentatious?

 LET’S LOOK DEEPER

-We built a custom museum to display hip-hop’s boldest jewelry pieces and showcase paintings of rap history’s most “iced out”’ superstars.
-In such a contradictory world, we literally put black and brown culture where it should always have been: on a pedestal.
+We built a custom museum to display hip-hop’s boldest jewelry pieces and showcase paintings of rap superstars that have been ‘iced out’ throughout history.
+The space gave the series a unique stylistic approach and literally put black & brown culture on a pedestal.

-The four-part accompanying docuseries was acquired by YouTube Originals in 2021 and had its world premiere at the 2021 Tribeca Film Festival.
+The 4 part series was acquired by YouTube Originals in 2021, and had its world premiere at the 2021 Tribeca Film Festival.

 EPISODE 1: THE PROMISE